ros2/design/articles/115_topic_and_service_name_mapping.md

 Trade-offs:

-- Uses one less character per namespace and makes it easier to calculate the maximum length of a ROS topic or service name.
+- Uses one fewer character per namespace and makes it easier to calculate the maximum length of a ROS topic or service name.
 - Prevents users from using capital letters in their names, which is constraining and might be a problem for backwards compatibility with ROS 1 topics and services.

-Rational:
+Rationale:

 Preventing users from using capital letters was too constraining for the added benefit.